swr06/BAT/README.md

 # About the programmer

-I am a 13 year old programmer from India! :)
+My name is Samuel Rasquinha and I am a 13 year old programmer from India! :)

 # Reporting bugs